stanvanlier/Comparing-SearchCV-for-CNN/README.md

 ## Option 2: Defining a new experiments list

-Instead of using `from experiments.expsX import experiments`, the `experiments` variable can be defined in the notebook as a `list` or `dict`, where the `dict`s contain all the required keys.
-For an example see [experiments/exps1.py](experiments/exps1.py)
+Instead of using `from experiments.expsX import experiments`, the `experiments` variable can be defined in the notebook.
+For example, copy the contents of [experiments/exps1.py](experiments/exps1.py) into a new cell.

 ## Option 3: Run locally